Andersons (1798 ship): Enslaving voyage #2 (1799–1800)

 Captain Morley sailed from London on 28 November 1799, bound for West Africa.
 He acquired captives in the Sierra Leone estuary, and at Bance Island.
 Andersons arrived at Suriname on 10 June 1800 and landed 201 captives.
 She arrived back at London on 21 September 1800.

 Enslaving voyage #3 (1800–1802)

 Captain Morley sailed from London on 25 December 1800, bound for West Africa.
 Andersons acquired captives at Bance Island and arrived at British Guiana in December 1801.
 There she landed 279 captives.
 She arrived back at London on 30 March 1802.

 Enslaving voyage #4 (1802–1803)

 Captain Morley sailed from London on 30 July 1802.
 Andersons arrived at Grenada on 13 January 1803.
 There she landed 272 captives.
 She arrived back at London on 17 June 1803.

-Enslavingvoyage #5 (1803–1804)
+Enslaving voyage #5 (1803–1804)

 War with France had resumed while Andersons was on her way back to London on her fourth voyage.
 Captain Morley acquired a new letter of marque on 19 October 1803, and sailed from London on 18 November.
 Andersons arrived at Grenada on 15 September 1804.
 There she landed c.280 captives.
 Andersons arrived back at London on 18 December.